anoopsarkar/anoopsarkar.github.io/people.md

 ## Students Supervised

-I served as Supervisor on the thesis committee of these students.
+I served as Supervisor on the thesis committee of these graduated students.

 {% include supervisor.html %}